Hammad7106/User-Interface/README.md

 # User-Interface
-I have developed a simple front end website using HTML, CSS, Bootstrap
+I have developed a fully responsive front end web-page using HTML, CSS, Bootstrap